flowchart TD

 In the diagram below, we zoom in on the core Python package container to show its internal components.
 In C4, a component is “a grouping of related functionality encapsulated behind a well-defined interface”, like a class or a module, while code is the basic building blocks, such as classes and functions.

-flowchart
+flowchart TD

-subgraph python_package["Core Python Package"]
+subgraph package["Core Python Package"]

-subgraph config_file["Configuration"]
+subgraph cfg["Configuration"]

 config("Config<br>[class]")